Our Guest: Brandon, from The Body Logic

 First of all, why some people don’t believe in the Power of Intermittent Fasting?

-Strong superstitions and preconceived notions about “diets” cause people who are curious about intermittent fasting to get it wrong; and intermittent fasting is a dieting style that you can easily do wrong.
+Strong superstitions and preconceived notions about “diets” cause people who are curious about intermittent diet to get it wrong, and intermittent diet is a dieting style that you can easily go wrong.

 So how do you approach Intermittent Fasting for yourself and your clients?

-As a health and fitness professional, I take a scientific approach to things; studying, experimenting and taking notes on intermittent fasting on myself before I recommended it to any of my clients.
+As a health and fitness professional, I take a scientific approach to things; studying, experimenting and taking notes on the intermittent diet on myself before I recommended it to any of my clients.

 After sifting through and filtering all of the nuances and aspects of what can occur physiologically from intermittent fasting I would put together protocols appropriate for my client and their personal health status.

-As intermittent fasting has become more and more popularized I’ve found myself spending more time correcting preconceived notions or errors made from people exploring this dieting style.
+As intermittent diet has become more and more popularized I’ve found myself spending more time correcting preconceived notions or errors made from people exploring this dieting style.

 Things to know before doing it and clarifying the Myths vs Facts..